CBC Opinion FAQ

 An editor will contact you if CBC News wants to pursue commissioning your column.
 Once your pitch has been accepted, you'll work with a producer to finesse your writing.
 You will be paid for your published column.

 How do you disclose conflicts of interest?

-Anyone writing opinion for CBC News is asked to disclose any potential conflicts of interest.
-To help them along, they are sent a series of questions.
-Editors will then determine which conflicts need to be brought to a reader's attention in the author's bio field.
+Anonymous columns are not accepted for publication.
+Anyone writing an opinion for CBC News is asked to fill out a disclosure form about any potential conflicts of interest.
+Editors will then determine which conflicts need to be brought to a reader's attention in the author's bio when the column is published.